multiplemonomials/multicast_expert/README.rst

 FAQ - Mac-Specific
 ==================
 Q: Can I use multicast on MacOS 15 (Sequoia) and later?
-    A: MacOS 15 introduced strict limitations on multicast packets -- all access to the "local network" is now `disallowed by default to applications <https://developer.apple.com/forums/thread/663875>`__, including all multicast transmission and reception.
+    A: Yes, with some caveats.
+MacOS 15 introduced `limitations on local network access <https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy>`__, which includes all multicast transmission and reception.
+This means that when your app tries to use multicast for the first time, the OS *should* pop up a dialog that says something like "Allow Python to find devices on local networks", and clicking OK to this will grant multicast access permanently.
+Local network access is also *supposed* to be auto-granted to programs being run from an SSH session, as well as any applications running as root.

+    However, this permission is *not* granted to applications running in GitHub Actions, and `apple has not added a way for GitHub to fix this <https://github.com/actions/runner-images/issues/10924>`__, so if you are running CI tests that use multicast you will very likely hit issues here.
 This will likely manifest as receiving nothing on Rx sockets and as getting an "OSError: [Errno 65] No route to host" exception when trying to send using a Tx socket.
-This will likely happen when using all non-loopback interfaces.

-    The easiest workaround for this on your local machine is to run all scripts that use multicast with ``sudo`` .
-This will remove the restriction and allow your code to work properly.
-The more correct way to do this is to grant the multicast entitlement to the Python interpreter -- `this <https://apple.stackexchange.com/a/478733>`__ seems like a decent guide though I have not tried it myself.
+    For now, the only possible fix is to run your CI tests using sudo when on MacOS.
+That's what we do for this project.

 Q: I am getting a weird OSError trying to open a multicast socket on Mac, like "[Errno 8] Exec format error" or "[Errno 12] Cannot allocate memory"
     A: This seems to be a bug in MacOS where setting socket options just fails for no apparent reason some percentage of the time (1-10%).
 I've only seen this in Github Actions runners, but I don't know exactly what causes it to manifest.
 Seems like `a bug has been filed with Apple by OpenJDK <https://bugs.openjdk.org/browse/JDK-8144003>`__, so we will need to watch this going forward.